LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 ### Setup LiveEngage

-1. Create a skill for the conversation (e.g. Maven_Routing_Bot), and assign the bot user ID to this skill
+1. Create a skill for the conversation (e.g. Conversation_Orchestrator_Routing_Bot), and assign the bot user ID to this skill

 2. Setup a LiveEngage campaign to direct incoming conversations to this skill.
 All incoming conversation will now be picked up by the bot.